 Undergraduates can major, minor, or concentrate in Anthropology.
 Students create programs of study with the aid of their primary academic advisors, and their minor or major advisor in Anthropology.
-Anthropology also offers joint degree programs in combination with engineering, science, or management fields.
-Please see the catalog for further details.
+Anthropology also offers joint degree programs in combination with engineering or science fields.
+Please see the Requirements page and the MIT catalog for further details.